-A gender and culturally sensitive therapeutic service for refugee and asylum seeking women who have experienced or witnessed domestic violence.
+A gender and culturally sensitive therapeutic service for adult women who are seeking asylum and who have experienced or witnessed domestic or gender-based violence.
 The support is offered in the form of both one to one counselling and group work.

 What we offer